kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

 FulfillmentAccepted: event({ _bountyId: int128, _issuer: indexed(address), _fulfiller: indexed(address), _fulfillmentId: int128, _amount: uint256 })
 ```

 We have four events that have different fields.
-The user may want to listen to the events for changes on the contract.
+A client may want to listen to the events for changes on the contract.

-Declare an constant values which we use to keep track of a bounties state:
+Declare constant values which we use to keep track of a bounties state:

 ```vyper
 CREATED: constant(uint256) = 0